The house where Richard Speck murdered eight student nurses

 This is the house where Richard Speck murdered eight student nurses.

-It is situated at 2319 East 100th Street in Chicago, Illinois.
+It is located at 2319 East 100th Street in Chicago, Illinois.

 At the time of the killings, it was being used as a dormitory.

-On July 13th, 1966, Speck attended the National Maritime Union hiring hall at 2335 East 100th Street, which is just 200 feet east of this property.
+On July 13th, 1966, Speck attended the National Maritime Union hiring hall at 2335 East 100th Street, which is just 200 feet east of this house.

 That day, the union gave him a job on an oil tanker.
-However, when he arrived for the assignment, he discovered that a more senior seaman had been given his spot.
+However, when he arrived for his assignment, he discovered that a more senior seaman had taken his spot.

 By the time Speck returned to the hiring hall, it had already closed.
 Furious about the situation, he proceeded to spend the rest of his day getting drunk at local bars.

-Later that evening, he forced a 53-year-old bar patron named Ella Mae Hooper back to his room at the Shipyard Inn.
-Once there, he held her at knifepoint and raped her.
+Later that evening, he forced a 53-year-old bar patron named Ella Mae Hooper back to his room at the Shipyard Inn, where he held her at knifepoint and then raped her.
 He also stole a small .22 caliber pistol that she had in her possession.

-Following the rape, he began roaming around the neighborhood, armed with both his knife and Hooper's gun.
+Following the crime, he began roaming around the neighborhood, armed with both his knife and Hooper's gun.

 At around 11 p.m., Speck knocked on the front door of this house on East 100th Street.
-When one of the nurses answered, he produced the pistol and claimed that he needed money to get to New Orleans.
+When one of the nurses answered, he produced the pistol and claimed that he "needed some money" to get to New Orleans.
 He also promised that he wasn't going to harm anyone.

 Initially, three of the nurses ran into a closet.
-However, they came out of hiding after one of their roommates assured them that Speck wasn't going to kill anyone.
+However, they eventually came out of hiding after one of their roommates assured them that Speck wasn't going to hurt anyone.

 Sadly, this turned out to be false.

-After shepherding them into a room and tying them up using strips of cut-up bedsheets, he began to lead them out, one by one.
+After shepherding them into a room and tying them up with strips of cut-up bed sheets, he began to lead them out, one by one.

 All of the women were either stabbed or strangled to death.
 Every 20–30 minutes, Speck would return to the room to take another nurse.

-He continued this "process" until he raped and murdered his final victim, 22-year-old Gloria Davy.
+He continued this "process" until he murdered his final victim, 22-year-old Gloria Davy.

 Miraculously, a Filipino nurse named Corazon Amurao managed to survive the attack by crawling under a bed that had a blanket hanging over the side.
 It is believed that Speck may have miscounted how many women were in the room.
 That, or he didn't see Amurao while he was taking Davy.

-Amurao remained hidden for another hour or two.
+Amurao was so terrified that she remained hidden for another hour or two.
 After wiggling free from her restraints and cautiously exiting the room, she saw her roommates' bodies.
 At that point, she ran to a nearby window and screamed for help.

 During questioning, Amurao was able to describe Speck's appearance.
-She also told them that he had a tattoo on his arm that read "Born To Raise Hell".
+She also told them that the killer had a tattoo on his arm that read "Born to Raise Hell".

 Soon after, the police publicly released a sketch of the mass murderer and details about his tattoo.